fastjack-it/logger/README.md

 # Custom Logger

-A simple go logger which is based on the go library log and extends it with standardized log outputs according to stout.
+A simple go logger which is based on the go library log and extends it with standardized log outputs according to stdout.

 ## Features